shenwei356/ictv-taxdump/README.md

 ## Results

-Set the environmental variable for taxonkit, so we don't need specifiy "--data-dir ictv-taxdump" for each taxonkit command.
+Set the environmental variable for taxonkit, so we don't need specifiy `--data-dir ictv-taxdump` for each taxonkit command.

     export TAXONKIT_DB=ictv-taxdump-with-subspecies